 Bite equilibration, or bite correction therapy, involves the dentist making minor adjustments to the teeth to allow them to fit together properly, eliminating stress and pressure.

 Once the bruxism has been successfully managed, the next step is often to repair worn or broken teeth.
-Dr. Brown offers restorative dentistry procedures to bring teeth back to optimal health and esthetics.
+Dr. Brown and Dr. Newberry offer restorative dentistry procedures to bring teeth back to optimal health and esthetics.
 Restorative dental treatments include dental crowns, porcelain veneers, and/or cosmetic bonding.